pocomane/usb_pad_encoder/Readme.md

 TODO : Draw schematics !

+# Build a compact DB15 adapter

+The default pinout was chosen to make simple the creation of compact DB15 <-> USB adapter, like the ones in the photo, that are compatible with Neogeo AES, but carries also the SNES controller signals and one additional button.

+TODO : Add photo !
+TODO : Draw schematics !

 # Select the accepted protocols

 You can disable or enable support for some protocol, by commenting or uncommenting